 What is the Dark Web?

 So, what is it?
 The Dark Web is actually a subsection of the Deep Web that consists of networks of all sizes, including large networks run by corporations and small peer-to-peer networks run by individuals.
-The Deep Web is part of the internet that is not indexed by search engines.
-These two terms are often used incorrectly to mean the same thing.
+People often use these terms incorrectly to mean the same thing.
+The Deep Web is part of the internet that search engines do not index.
 Not everything on the Deep Web is “bad” or illegal.

-Content is not indexed by search engines for a variety of reasons, such as:
+Search engines don’t index content for a variety of reasons, such as:

-- The search engines, usually via their algorithms and sometimes via manual action, choose not to index a site due to the illegal nature of the content.
+- Search engines, usually via their algorithms and sometimes via manual action, choose not to index a site due to the illegal nature of the content.

 What Types of Content Can be Found on the Dark Web?